One of the main reasons marketing campaigns fail is because the offer is lazy and poorly thought out.

 “If I had asked people what they wanted, they would have said faster horses.”

-One of the ways I’ve done and recommend doing market research is analysing search engine queries.
+One of the ways I’ve done and recommend doing market research is analyzing search engine queries.

 Analysing search queries and volumes is almost like tapping into the global consciousness and seeing what is currently in demand and being talked or thought about.